Ahuntsic-Cartierville (electoral district)

 Ahuntsic-Cartierville (/fr-CA/) is a federal electoral district in Quebec, Canada, which has been represented in the House of Commons since 2015.

 Ahuntsic-Cartierville was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
 It came into effect upon the call of the 2015 Canadian federal election, held on 19 October 2015.
 It was created from parts of Ahuntsic (80%) and Saint-Laurent—Cartierville (20%).
 Following the 2022 Canadian federal electoral redistribution, it lost all of its territory south of Boul.
 Acadie and east of Boul.
 Henri-Bourassa to Saint-Laurent.

 Since 2015 its MP has been Mélanie Joly of the Liberal Party.

 Geography

-The riding comprises the borough of Ahuntsic-Cartierville in Montreal, excluding south of the Acadie boulevard, which is part of the riding of Saint-Laurent and the neighbourhood of Sault-au-Récollet, which is part of the riding of Bourassa.
+The riding comprises the borough of Ahuntsic-Cartierville in Montreal, excluding west of the Acadie boulevard, between the intersections of Henri-Bourassa and Crémazie Boulevards, which is part of the riding of Saint-Laurent and the neighbourhood of Sault-au-Récollet, which is part of the riding of Bourassa.